 Generally speaking, a +1.5 will be at minus odds and a -1.5 will be at plus odds.
 For example, a team that is a -140 favorite may have -1.5 odds at +130.
 That means that the favorite has two win by two more runs to cash at +130.

 An underdog at +120 might be +1.5 at -150, which means that they have to win the game or lose by one run in other to cash at -150.

 There are alternate options like -2.5 and +2.5 or higher, depending on the sportsbook.
 Those will have plus and minus prices accordingly.

-Totals betting, also known as over/under, is also very popular in Major League Baseball.
+MLB Totals betting, also known as over/under, is also very popular in MLB.
 A total on a game might be over/under 9 at -110 on both sides.
 The 9 is the total number of runs from both teams with a combined final score.
 If the teams combined score is over 9 runs for example 10 total runs, the game goes over the total and you win your MLB Pick.
 If the teams score 8 total runs, the game goes under the total and you lose your MLB betting pick.

 Totals will have half-runs in some instances, like a total of 8.5 or 9.5.
 If a total of 9 finishes with exactly nine runs, the bet is a push and your bet is refunded.
 With a total that has half-runs, a push is impossible.